HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

     I wrote the above text on 2015-02-12.
     Click here to verify: <http://dpa.gov/DP/PIOJDAIE928?url=...>

-On the fipside, news sites and web-stores could be urged to sign their offers and emails, in order to establish trust.
+On the flip-side, news sites and web-stores could be urged to sign their offers and emails, in order to establish trust.
 Browser vendors could automatically check these signatures and warn the user when these are missing.
 (Similar to HTTPS but with email support and even stronger authorities).

-If a Nigerian Scammer claims to be a widdow from Australia and want's to lure me into sending over money, I can ask him to disclose his name and sign his emails with a DP.
+If a Nigerian Scammer claims to be a widow from Australia and want's to lure me into sending over money, I can ask him to disclose his name and sign his emails with a DP.